-On-board equipment (OBE) that uses satellite-based positioning technology to collect data required for charging for the use of roads operates in an autonomous way (i.e. without relying on dedicated road side infrastructure).
+On-board equipment (OBE) that uses satellite-based positioning technology to collect data required for charging for the use of roads operates in an autonomous way (i.e. without relying on dedicated roadside infrastructure).
 The OBE will record the amount of road usage in all toll charging systems it passes through.

-This International Standard defines requirements for dedicated short-range communication (DSRC) between OBE and an interrogator for the purpose of checking compliance of road use with a local toll regime.
-It assumes an electronic fee collection (EFC) services architecture according to ISO 17573.
+This document defines requirements for dedicated short-range communication (DSRC) between OBE and an interrogator for the purpose of checking compliance of road use with a local toll regime.
+It assumes an electronic fee collection (EFC) services architecture according to ISO 17573-1.
 See Figure 1.

-Figure 1 - Compliance check communication in EFC architecture as per ISO 17573
+Figure 1 - Compliance check communication in EFC architecture according to ISO 17573-1

 Toll chargers have the need to check whether the road is used in compliance with the rules in the local toll regime.
 One way of checking compliance is to observe a passing vehicle and to interrogate the OBE.
-This interrogation happens under control of an entity responsible for toll charging (see Figure 1), accomplished via short-range communication between an interrogator at road-side or in another vehicle (operated by a competent enforcement agency) and the OBE.
+This interrogation happens under control of an entity responsible for toll charging (see Figure 1), accomplished via short-range communication between an interrogator at roadside or in another vehicle (operated by a competent enforcement agency) and the OBE.
 In an interoperable environment, it is essential that this interrogation communication be standardized such that every operator of compliance checking equipment can check all passing OBE.
-For that purpose, this International Standard defines attributes required on all OBE for reading by an interrogator.
+For that purpose, this document defines attributes required on all OBE for reading by an interrogator.